-Michael, 29, is entering his 15th year in the radio industry in Northern Ireland and his voice has been heard across the BBC (Radio Ulster, Radio Foyle, BBC TV), U105 and UCB UK.
+Michael, 29, is entering his 15th year in the radio industry in Northern Ireland and his voice has been heard across the BBC (Radio Ulster, Radio Foyle, BBC TV), U105 and Virgin Media Sport.
 He has also helped launch and sculpt the development of several community radio stations including Carrickfergus FM, Lisburn's 98FM, Bangor FM, FM105 and Cuan FM.

 bands) and unearthing great stories from around Northern Ireland.

 By the time Michael was at university, he had already gained experience working with both the BBC and U105.

 Having attended various BBC Blast trainee courses Michael went one better and won a BBC competition to become BBC Sport Northern Ireland's 'Young Sports Commentator of the Year 2010' chosen from an expert panel including veteran broadcaster Jackie Fullerton.

 As a result of this achievement Michael was picked to commentate for the BBC on two live televised

 football matches at the prestigious international youth tournament, The Milk Cup.